 “Quick it’s snowing.
 Let’s get outside!”

 The children explored how the snowflakes felt as they landed on their face and tongue!
-They observed the snowflakes falling from the sky and wondered why they disappeared once on the ground.
+They watched the snowflakes falling from the sky and wondered why they disappeared once on the ground.

 Funky Finger Challenge

-The children are given a small challenge that will help develop fine-motor control.
-These challenges are fun and an interactive way of promoting concentration and perseverance whilst developing a hand preference and a tripod grip.
+The children are given challenges that will help develop fine-motor control.
+These challenges are fun and an interactive way of promoting concentration and perseverance, whilst developing a hand preference, finger strength and a tripod grip.